For students

 Sing like a storyteller

-Sing the melody as if telling an exciting story to a small child.
-Notice how it changes your pacing, dynamics, and flow.
+Sing the melody on a neutral syllable — on pitch or monotone — as if you are telling an exciting story to a very small child.
+How does that influence your pacing, your dynamics, your flow?

 #31